PureStorage-OpenConnect/OracleAutomation/Example_01/README.txt

 params.sh - Environment/Parameter file that gets called by other scripts.

+            In addition to the environment variables that may need to be updated to match your configuration, the following env. variables need to be specified.

+            FLASH_ARRAY          -   IP Address or FQDN of the FlashArray.
+            FA_USER              -   FlashArray user that should be used to connect.
+            PG_NAME_DATA_SRC     -   Protection Group that includes the "DATA" volumes PG_NAME_FRA_SRC      -   Protection Group that includes the "FRA" volumes MOUNT_POINT_LIST_SRC -   List of mount points for "DATA" MOUNT_POINT_LIST_FRA -   List of mount points for "FRA" WAIT_FOR_USER        -  Set this to a integer greater than 0 to get prompted for a key press as the scripts performs various steps

 backup.sh - This script is the top level script that is run to take a backup of an Oracle database.

   begin_backup.sql - This script is called by backup.sh to place the database in Hot Backup mode prior to taking database volume snapshots.